 AI, Proof and Formalization Days

-Two days to examine how artificial intelligence - especially large language models — is already reshaping mathematical work, from proof-oriented reasoning to writing, idea exploration, and bibliographic research.
+Two days to examine how artificial intelligence — especially large language models — is already reshaping mathematical work, from proof-oriented reasoning to writing, idea exploration, bibliographic research, and formalization.

 June 16–17, 2026